 The course also includes entry into our private Facebook group, as well as a 5-6 page workbook to download and print each week.
 And for anyone who wants my personal consultation for body shape and coloring, I’ll be offering that service for a limited number of students as well.
 It’s going to be so awesome!!!

 I’ve been very careful to make sure that the course covers everything I needed to learn before creating my capsule wardrobe, and I can honestly say that it does!
-The process that took me months and months and lots of trial and error has now been streamlined for you and other like-minded moms who want to show up intentionally for their kids everyday, save time and money, and feel more confident.
+The process that took me months and months and lots of trial and error has now been streamlined for you and other like-minded moms who want to

 And tell me, what questions do you have about creating a capsule wardrobe?